bemasc/h3-datagram-ping/draft-schwartz-masque-h3-datagram-ping.md

 --- abstract

 This draft defines new mechanisms for measuring the functionality and performance of an HTTP Datagram path.
-These mechanisms can be used with CONNECT-UDP, CONNECT-IP, or any other instantiation of the Capsule Protocol.
+These mechanisms can be used with CONNECT-UDP, CONNECT-IP, or any other instantiation of the Capsule Protocol that relies on Context IDs.

 --- middle